ziqinyeow/juxtapose/README.md

-# RTM Inference Toolbox 🚀 with ONNX
+# JUXTAPOSE Inference Toolbox 🚀 with ONNX

+## 🍿 Intro

+Juxtapose is a 2D multi person pose detection, tracking, and estimation inference toolbox for sports + kinematics analysis.

 ## 🍄 Overview